 [The above is how the article abruptly ends.
 There is no second part.]

 January 21, 1940: Louella Parsons’s latest column was about the youth of Hollywood, Judy included, of course.

 January 21, 1940: Here’s a nice casual photo of Judy used to note that her recent film, Little Nellie Kelly, was being held over for another week.

-January 21, 1942: Judy and husband David Rose arrived in Battle Creek, Michigan en route to nearby Fort Custer where they entertained the troops as part of a USO show titled “Thumbs Up.”
+January 21, 1942: Judy and her husband David Rose arrived in Battle Creek, Michigan en route to nearby Fort Custer where they entertained the troops as part of a USO show titled “Thumbs Up.”

 According to the local news, they arrived in Battle Creek at 1:01 p.m. on the Mercury (train) from Chicago, Illinois.
 They went to their suite at the Post Tavern Hotel to rehearse and rest before going to the fort to meet Brigadier General Cortlandt Parker, commanding officer of the 5th Divison at the fort.
 While at the hotel, and outside of Judy’s room, policemen had to keep “autograph hunters and admirers” away.
 Per the “Battle Creek Enquirer,” One girl, ushered out of the hall near Judy’s room by a firm-handed policeman, sputtered, “If I didn’t like Judy Garland so much, I’d be mad about this!”
 When it came to liking Judy Garland, most everybody felt that way.

 At the fort, Judy was given a personal bodyguard, M.P.
 (Military Police) Technical Sergeant William Dyer, who said to her, “I’m glad to do this for you because you are my favorite actress.”